AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 </p>

 6. After the water reaches the top of the sed tank, shut off the water pump and drain the sed tank again.
-   * Repeat steps 5 and 6 to achieve a more thorough cleaning of the sed tank.
+   * Repeat steps 5 and 6 to achieve a more thorough cleaning of the sed tank. <!-- Is there a good way to recognize when it is completely clean?
+How many times is this typically repeated? -->

 7. Run water only through the system with the pressure attenuator included until effluent turbidity stabilizes near 0 NTU (ideally below 1.0 NTU).